trampgeek/moodle-qtype_coderunner/Readme.md

- o `table_num_rows` sets the (initial) number of table rows, excluding the header o `table_num_columns` set the number of table columns o `table_column_headers` is a list of strings used for column headers o `table_dynamic_rows` should be set `true` to enable the addition of *Add row* and *Delete row* buttons through which the student can alter the number of rows.
+ o `table_num_rows` sets the (initial) number of table rows, excluding the header o `table_num_columns` set the number of table columns o `table_column_headers` is a list of strings used for column headers o `table_column_width_percents` is a list of numeric percentage widths of the different columns.
+For example, if there are two columns, and the first one is to occupy one-quarter of the available width, the list should be \[25, 75\].
+   This parameter is optional; by default all columns have the same width. o `table_dynamic_rows` should be set `true` to enable the addition of *Add row* and *Delete row* buttons through which the student can alter the number of rows.
 The number of rows can never be less than the initial `table_num_rows` value.